Cora-nation! Rookie manager leads Red Sox to championship

 Cora became the fifth manager to win the crown in his first season, joining Bob Brenly (Arizona, 2001), Ralph Houk (Yankees, 1961), Eddie Dyer (Cardinals, 1946) and Bucky Harris (Washington Senators, 1924).

 Called A.C. by his players, Cora has an unassuming presence.
-He often wears a gray hoodie in the dugout and doesn't raise his voice - except to yell at umpires.
+He often wears a gray hoodie in the dugout - the one he wore for Game 5 is headed to the Hall of Fame - and he doesn't raise his voice.
+Except to yell at umpires, that is.

 Shouting at his own team?